Skip to content

 With just 0.23% of the Mediterranean fully or highly protected, its marine ecosystems are in serious trouble.
 This makes the European Commission's call to ban bottom trawling all MPAs by 2030 even more important.

-But this bottom trawling ban has not yet turned the tide for marine conservation, almost 20 years after its entry into force.
+But this bottom trawling ban in some MPAs has not yet turned the tide for marine conservation, almost 20 years after its entry into force.
 That is because some EU countries don’t play by the rules and still refuse to implement it.

 Meanwhile, there are also good news: trawlers are effectively banned from fishing in deep-sea areas around the Canary Islands, Azores and Madeira, as well as some parts of the Baltic Sea and the Mediterranean that host fragile habitats and vulnerable marine species.